naemon/naemon.github.io/documentation/usersguide/freshness.md

 <li>If the check results is found to be stale, Naemon will force an <a href="activechecks.html">active check</a> of the host or service by executing the command specified by in the host or service definition.
 </ul>

-<span class="glyphicon glyphicon-thumbs-up"></span> Tip: An active check is executed even if active checks are disabled on a program-wide or host- or service-specific basis.
+{{ site.hint }}An active check is executed even if active checks are disabled on a program-wide or host- or service-specific basis.{{ site.end }}

 For example, if you have a freshness threshold of 60 for one of your services, Naemon will consider that service to be stale if its last check result is older than 60 seconds.